victor-rocha/TL-Pokedex/README.md

 - I'm filtering out English descriptions but I suppose we could make this more open.
 - Add some circuit-break/retry policy for the third party APIs.
 Something with [Polly](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) would improve handling with errors, small timeouts, too many requests, etc.
 - Probably add an API versioning too depending on use-case.
+- Add some more logs throughout the application.
+Possibly implement a middleware that could help with that too.